carpentries/lesson-development-training/episodes/24-collaborating.md

 The name Pull Request is slightly anachronistic now, because a project maintainer can often manage the whole process of reviewing a contribution in GitHub's web interface.

+Note: A common nickname for a _Pull Request_ is PR or PRs for _Pull Requests_.

 ::::::::::::::